Hawaii Hypnosis Center &

 Drifting Off To Sleep

 Brainwaves range from high and quick gamma waves, experienced during stress, to deep, wide, and slow delta waves that are seen in deep sleep.
 In between are beta waves, which are the common awake-state brain waves.
 Below beta are alpha and theta waves, which are resting, focused, hypnotic brainwaves.
-Because hypnotists frequently take clients into the restful states of alpha and theta, they are very experienced in guiding the brain into those states.
-Merely by undergoing a hypnosis experience, the brain can re-learn the steps to restful sleep.
-When the hypnosis experience is repeated and practice, the brain becomes very good at finding sleep easily.
+Because hypnotists frequently take clients into the restful states of alpha and theta, they are guiding the brain into those states.
+The brain can re-learn the steps to restful sleep.

-Hypnosis addresses the lack of sleep in several different ways.
-Sometimes a lack of sleep can be as simple as learning some techniques for relaxing the body and the turning off the mind.
-People in the midst of a stressful season of life or facing a short-term stress can benefit from mental calming techniques taught through hypnosis.
-If sleep challenges are long-term or deeply rooted, it can be necessary to use more advanced hypnotic techniques to address the underlying reason for sleep disturbance.
+Sometimes a lack of sleep can be as simple as learning techniques for relaxing the body and the turning off the mind.
+People in the midst of a stressful season of life or facing a short-term stress can benefit from mental calming techniques.
+If sleep challenges are long-term or deeply rooted, it can be necessary to use more advanced techniques to address the underlying reason for sleep disturbance.

-If the mind is racing when a person is trying to sleep or wakes up in the night, it is best to address the thoughts or feelings that are keeping the client from sleeping.
+If the mind is racing when a person is trying to sleep or wakes up in the night, it is best to address the thoughts or feelings that are keeping the client awake.
 Taking pills, getting a better mattress, or listening to relaxing music won’t permanently silence the subconscious mind.
-When the mind is trying to get its owner’s attention, it is often due to feelings of danger, risk, failure, or lack of preparation.
-Discovering the underlying issue is imperative and hypnosis is a fantastic tool in that regard.
+When the mind is trying to get its owner’s attention, it is often due to feelings of not good enough, risk, failure, or lack of preparation.
+Discovering the underlying issue is imperative.

 Reset Sleep Cycle

-Hypnotists can show you how to resolve your mental conflicts, relax your body, and get your mind into the drifting mental state that builds into sleep.
-Whatever is keeping you up at night is worth addressing head-on.
+Resolve mental conflicts, relax the body, and get the mind into the drifting mental state that builds into sleep.